voschezang/coding-handbook/programming-paradigms.md

 **Interfaces**

 - Inheritance (sub-typing, sub-classes).
 I.e. backwards compatibility with a previous interface.
 E.g. `Array` vs. `Sequence`
 - Composition.
 Typically used for behaviour (e.g. `Iterable`).
+This interface is generally better maintainable than inheritance.

 **Command–query Separation**
 Each function, method or API call should focus on [one task](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation), i.e. be *either* an imperative command or a query.

 **Unix Philosophy**
-Design programs to be [minimalistic](https://en.wikipedia.org/wiki/Unix_philosophy), light-weight and reusable.
+Design programs to be [minimalistic](https://en.wikipedia.org/wiki/Unix_philosophy) and light-weight.
+This makes them replaceable and reusable.

 **Communication**
 Four major categories: